BACK TO PREVIOUS PAGE

 There is a handicapped accessible fishing platform at LeTort Park.

-Hiking, Biking and Cross-Country Skiing: LeTort Spring Run Nature Trail is a two-mile out-and-back trail that runs alongside LeTort Spring Run through a mixture of deciduous trees and lowland marshes (except for a short portion of the trail that travels along South Bedford Street.)
-The trail is an easy hike on 6-foot-wide crushed stone path.
+Hiking, Biking and Cross-Country Skiing: LeTort Spring Run Nature Trail is a 2.5-mile out-and-back trail that runs alongside LeTort Spring Run through a mixture of deciduous trees and lowland marshes (except for a short portion of the trail that travels along South Bedford Street.)
+The trail is an easy hike on relatively flat 8 to 10-foot-wideall weather stone surface.
 There are two entrances to the trail and both are easily accessible.
-The first is in LeTort Park and the second is at Bonny Brook Road Bridge in South Middleton Township.
+The first is in LeTort Park, the second is at Bonny Brook Road, and the third is at South Spring Garden Street.

 Keep an eye out for interpretive signage along the trail highlighting the namesake of the LeTort, steam-based industries along the trail, the South Mountain Railroad and historic architecture.
 Read more about other hiking and history locations in Cumberland Valley.